hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 </p>

 Now that looks a lot better!
-We can see clustering between the different groups, which is good since these genes are supposed to have different expression between the groups.
+We can see clustering between the different groups, which is good since these genes are supposed to be significantly different in their expression between the groups.
 We can add a few more arguments to make it look more like the figure, like deleting the annotation name and legend.
-We will also adjust the width and heigth of the tiles.
+We will also adjust the width and height of the tiles.

 ```r
 # Scaled heatmap with adjustments for figure